 Hepatitis A vaccines are aluminum hydroxide-adjuvanted formalin-inactivated whole virus vaccines.
 There are two hepatitis A vaccines used in the United States: Havrix®, which is prepared with the preservative 2-phenoxyethanol, and Vaqta®, which does not contain a preservative.
 These vaccines are available in pediatric and adult formulations.

-Severe allergic reaction (e.g. anaphylaxis) to a previous dose or vaccine component is a contraindication to further vaccination with hepatitis A vaccine.
-Current moderate to severe acute illness is a precaution to any vaccination 1.
+Contraindications and Precautions: Severe allergic reaction (e.g. anaphylaxis) to a previous dose or vaccine component is a contraindication to further vaccination with hepatitis A vaccine.
+Current moderate to severe acute illness is a precaution to any vaccination.1

-Hepatitis A vaccines are very immunogenic.
+Vaccine Effectiveness: Hepatitis A vaccines are very immunogenic.
 Over 95% of adults and 97% of children and adolescents develop immunity within a month of the first dose of vaccine, and 96-100% of children and adults develop immunity after the second dose.
-In clinical trials, vaccine efficacy of Havrix® was estimated to be 94% and Vaqta® estimated to be 100% 1.
+In clinical trials, vaccine efficacy of Havrix® was estimated to be 94% and Vaqta® estimated to be 100%.1

-Self-limited, minor local reactions such as pain, redness or swelling are reported in approximately 20-50% of vaccine recipients.
+Vaccine Safety: Self-limited, minor local reactions such as pain, redness or swelling are reported in approximately 20-50% of vaccine recipients.
 Mild systemic reactions such as fatigue, malaise and low-grade fever are reported in less than 10%.
-Besides very rare occurrences of anaphylaxis, no serious adverse events3F have been shown to be caused by to hepatitis A vaccination.
-Severe allergic reaction (e.g. anaphylaxis) to a previous dose or vaccine component is a contraindication to further hepatitis A vaccination 1.
+Besides very rare occurrences of anaphylaxis, no serious adverse events have been shown to be caused by to hepatitis A vaccination.
+Severe allergic reaction (e.g. anaphylaxis) to a previous dose or vaccine component is a contraindication to further hepatitis A vaccination.1

 Considerations in Pregnancy